stackbuilders/assertive-ts/packages/sinon/README.md

 expect(spy).toThrow();
 ```

-The assertion above act over any of the calls made to the spy.
+The assertions above act over any of the calls made to the spy.
 You can get more specific matchers if you assert over a single spy call:

 ```ts
 import { expect } from "@assertive-ts/core";